When to visit the vet?

 - StressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., traumatic events (accident, fall), toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. substances (pesticidesPesticides are chemical or biological substances used to control pests, including insects, weeds, and fungi.
 In dogs and cats, exposure to certain pesticides can be harmful to health and lead to signs of poisoning., medications).

-- Inadequate nutrition, deficiencies (e.g. calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
+- Inadequate nutrition and deficiencies (e.g., calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction., vitamins) can generally impair the stability of the pregnancy.

 - Immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. and autoimmune processes